Archives for Posts Tagged ‘passover’

 Passover Granola

-I am posting this from last year, because it is still my favorite and I have been receiving requests.
+I am posting this again, because it is still my favorite and I have been receiving requests.
 More Pesach posting to come!

 This is my favorite Pesach recipe.
 I got it from “Stove Tops Personal Chef Service” several years ago when speaking about Pesach at a local Hadassah meeting.